UPatras-ANeMoS/NRobot/README.md

+# Repository Change
+You can find the latest version of NRobot [here](https://gitlab.com/sotirisp/NRobot).

 # NRobot
 A C++ library of algorithms for area coverage by a network of mobile robotic agents.
 It includes algorithms for both ground and aerial mobile agents.